Morningside Avenue (Toronto): Public transit

-Morningside avenue is served by the 116 Morningside from Guildwood parkway to Nightstar road.
-The 133 Neilson and 53A Steeles East serves north of this to McNicoll Ave/Oasis Blvd.
-53B Serves the northern part of Morningside From Passmore Ave to Steeles.
-The 12D, 39B, 131, 905, 939C and 953 all serve short sections, with the 905, 939C, and 953 serving express in the areas they serve.
+Morningside Avenue is mainly served by the 116 Morningside bus route from Guildwood Parkway to Nightstar Road.
+The 133 Neilson and 53A Steeles East serve north of this to McNicoll Ave/Oasis Blvd.
+The 53B Steeles East and 102B/C Markham Road both serve the northern extension of Morningside from Passmore Avenue to Steeles Avenue East.
+The 12D Kingston Road, 39B Finch East, 131 Nugget, 902 Markham Road Express, 905 Eglinton East Express, 939C Finch Express, and 953 Steeles East Express all serve parts of Morningside, with the 902, 905, 939C, and 953 running express in the areas they serve.

-The section between Kingston and Ellesmere has RapidTO bus lanes.
+A portion of Morningside Avenue between Kingston Road and Ellesmere Road contains dedicated RapidTO bus lanes.

 Future

 Morningside Avenue is planned to be extended to Steeles Avenue (initially from Passmore Avenue to McNicoll Avenue and then to Steeles) in the future to connect to Donald Cousens Parkway via a widened Steeles Avenue.
 As of December 2019, the Steeles widening project is expected to start construction in 2022, and although the detailed design of the Morningside extension is expected to be completed in 2020, no schedule has been announced for the extension yet.